Call: 0131 3708028 | Email: annja@anlofin.com

 A good example of an ineligible expense would be a microwave; you can use the microwave in a property that you rent out, but the microwave was not bought wholly and exclusively to generate rental income for a long-term property rental.

-Some expenses are more obvious than others for examples:
+Some expenses are more obvious than others for example:

 • Council tax for the property that they rent out